Anika Moa: Anika Moa Unleashed (2018)

 In March 2018, Moa debuted a new interview show, Anika Moa Unleashed, available online through TVNZ OnDemand.
 In 2019 the show started showing on TVNZ 1 on Saturday nights.
 The show features Moa visiting the homes of notable New Zealand celebrities, public figures, and personalities.
 She has reportedly signed to develop twelve episodes.

 Other appearances

 In April 2018, Moa had a stint as a television presenter for the current affairs programme Seven Sharp, filling in for Jeremy Wells.
 She co-hosted alongside Hilary Barry for several episodes.
 Her final broadcast was on 20 April.

 She started working at radio network NZME in August 2019, first working at The Hits, later moving to the breakfast show on Flava, which she co-hosted until late 2022, before leaving to focus on her music career.

+She also appears on the kids TV series Toi Time.
+In 2022, she appeared in the episode of Wellington Paranormal as Birdwoman.

 Activism

 In December 2012, Moa starred in an online video campaign supporting gay marriage, alongside New Zealand singers Hollie Smith and Boh Runga, as well as Olympian Danyon Loader and former Governor-General Dame Catherine Tizard.
 She was openly critical of New Zealand's National-led government until it left office in 2017.